Watchdog urges single IDA for Nassau, Suffolk

 “By any objective evaluation that’s a pretty good return on investment,” Silva said.

-CBC state policy director David Friedfel said the comptroller’s report is based on data from IDAs and some IDAs have been lacking in their reporting.
+CBC state studies director David Friedfel said the comptroller’s report is based on data from IDAs and some IDAs have been lacking in their reporting.

+He said IDA projects with no job retention or creation requirements received almost $50 million in tax breaks in 2015.